Karipúna French Creole: Literature

-Karipúna do Amapá is referred to by a wide variety of names colloquially and in linguistic literature, including "Karipúna do Norte (Karipúna French Creole)," Kheuól, Crioulo, Patoá, Patuá, Patúa, and Amazonian/Amapá/Amerindian French Creole (which all also include the closely related Galibi-Marwono French Creole language).
+Karipúna do Amapá is referred to by a wide variety of names colloquially and in linguistic literature, including "Karipúna do Norte (Karipúna French Creole)," Kheuól, Crioulo, Patoá, Patuá, Patúa, and Amazonian/Amapá/Amerindian French Creole (which all also include the closely related Galibi-Marworno French Creole language).
 Ethnologue refers to the language as "Karipúna Creole French."

 Tolber provided what is apparently the first rigorous descriptive grammar of KFC.
 His account includes a lexicon with around 300 words, phonetic description of KFC, and analysis of the grammar at sentence, clause, word, and morpheme-level.
 The description is in-depth, categorical, and provides examples for various basic and complex sentence structures and clause types, along with justification of the classifications made.
 Based on Tobler's description and elicitation test, a phonetic inventory was made available for KFC online.
 Ladhams also notes that Monserrat & Silva published a grammar of Karipúna in Portuguese in 1984.

 Also, in the same decade, two Karipúna-Portuguese dictionaries were published by A.W.
 Tobler (1987) and Montejo (1988).
 Tobler's Dicionário Crioulo Karipúna is published in Portuguese and contains an (approximately) 2100 Karipúna words with their Portuguese translation, and vice versa, and also provides an IPA pronunciation guide for Kheuól orthography.

 Corne criticizes the "lack of serious lexicological research" for Karipúna French Creole and Guyanais in general.
 Despite the relatively large focus on documentation in the 1980s, little other linguistic documentation appears to be available.
 Ferreira states that "the Catholic mission, CIMI, has been largely responsible for promoting a three-year Kheuól education primary school programme."
-According to CIMI statements, the Karipúna and Galibi-Marwono have been working since 1978 to develop this educational process, but the "materials [for language education]" are not readily available and are most likely used in the community for the three-year language education program.
+According to CIMI statements, the Karipúna and Galibi-Marworno have been working since 1978 to develop this educational process, but the "materials [for language education]" are not readily available and are most likely used in the community for the three-year language education program.
 According to Anonby some of the Karipúna French Creole texts have been published and they are "mainly Biblical stories and folk tales," along with language "primers, such as those edited and organized by Fransisca Picanco Montejo (1985)."